-The lysimeters were filled with soil that had been fertilised with di-ammonium phosphate (DAP, 18-46-0 NPK) and muriated potash (0-0-60 NPK), both at a rate of 200 mg kg-1 soil.
-The soil also contained sieved and sterilised farm manure at a rate of 1:25 to prevent micronutrient deficiency.
-Before growing the sorghum crop, the lysimeters were used for a crop of finger millet (Eleusine coracana, subsp coracana).
-The finger millet crop had received a urea topdressing of 3 g per plant.
-At the end of this crop, only the main root stock from the plants was removed from the top part by softening the topsoil with water and pulling, so that only the top 5 cm of the soil were disturbed.

-The soil was then tilled superficially with sickles and a limited Alfisol top-up was added so that the surface level was ~5 cm from the lysimeter brim.
-This was one of the important features of this setup (i.e. to use a deep soil profile undisturbed from previous cropping) except for minimum tillage of the surface.
+The lysimeters were filled with soil that had been fertilized with di-ammonium phosphate (DAP, 18-46-0 NPK) and muriated potash (0-0-60 NPK), both at a rate of 200 mg kg-1 soil.
+The soil also contained sieved and sterilized farm manure at a rate of 1:25 to prevent micro-nutrient deficiency.
+Before growing the sorghum crop, the lysimeters were used for a crop of finger millet.
+The finger millet crop had received a urea top-dressing of 3 g plant-1.
+At the end of this crop, only the main root stock from the plants was removed from the top part by softening the top-soil with water and pulling, so that only the top 5 cm of the soil were disturbed.
+The soil was then tilled superficially with sickles and limited Alfisol top up was added so that the surface level was approximately 5 cm from the lysimeter brim.
+This was one of the important features of this setup, i.e. to use a deep soil profile undisturbed from previous cropping, except for minimum tillage of the surface.
 After that, the lysimeters were watered to field capacity, based on their expected weight, so that the sorghum crop was sown on a full profile.
-A topdressing of 3 g urea per plant was applied at 4 weeks after sowing.
+A top-dressing of 3 g urea plant-1 was applied at 4 weeks after sowing.